fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/labs/lab3.md

 A detailed breakdown of your score will be present in `autograder.txt`.

 ## Grading turnaround
-Scores will be uploaded to D2L by class time on Monday, Feburary 12th.
+Scores will be uploaded to D2L by class time on Monday, September 16th.